Levofloxacin, 500 mg 5 pcs

 Indications

-Treatment of infections and inflammatory diseases caused by microorganisms sensitive to levofloxacin:
+Treatment of infectious and inflammatory diseases caused by microorganisms sensitive to levofloxacin:

-For treatment of the following infectious and inflammatory diseases levofloxacin can be used only as an alternative to other antimicrobial agents:
+For the treatment of the following infectious and inflammatory diseases, levofloxacin can only be used as an alternative to other antimicrobial drugs:

 – acute sinusitis;